corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

     * `keyalg` - the method to use when generating a name-value pair.
 The default value is `RSA` because Corda does not support `DSA`.
 Only use this option when `generateKeystore` is set to `true` (see below).
 * `generateKeystore` - the flag to generate a keystore.
 The default value is `false`.
 If set to `true`, an "ad hoc" keystore is created and its key is used instead of the default Corda development key or any external key.
 The same `options` to specify an external keystore are used to define the newly created keystore.
 In addition, `dname` and `keyalg` are required.
 Other options are described in [GenKey task](https://ant.apache.org/manual/Tasks/genkey.html).
 If the existing keystore is already present, the task will reuse it.
-However if the file is inside the `build` directory, then it will be deleted when the Gradle `clean` task is run.
+However if the file is inside the `build` directory, then it will be deleted when the gradle `clean` task is run.

 The example below shows the minimal set of `options` required to create a dummy keystore: